threefoldtech/tfgrid-sdk-ts/packages/playground/public/info/vm.md

 title: Micro Virtual Machine
 ---

 Deploy a micro virtual machine on Threefold Grid.
-We provide a few images managed by Threefold like Ubuntu 22.04, and NixOS, but you can still use a custom one
+We provide few images managed by Threefold like Ubuntu 22.04, and NixOS, but you can still use a custom one

 <br />
 <br />